m

 We’ve distilled everything you need to know: the best regions and when to visit them, how to choose and interrogate a venue, what the legal process actually involves, what it costs at different scales, and how to create a guest experience that makes the journey worth every mile.
 Whether you’re planning an intimate elopement on the Amalfi Coast or a multi-day Indian wedding in a Puglia masseria, this is your starting point.

 Why Italy?
-The Case for an Italian Destination Wedding
+The Case for an Italy Destination Wedding

 Couples who choose Italy for their wedding rarely need convincing — they usually arrive with a feeling and just need the practicalities confirmed.
-But if you’re still weighing your options, here’s what makes Italy genuinely different from every other destination.
+But if you’re still weighing your options, here’s what makes Italy genuinely different from every other place for an Italy destination wedding.

 Italy’s landscape diversity is extraordinary.
 Within the same country, you can choose between the lakeside drama of Como and Maggiore, the rolling patchwork of the Tuscan hills, the volcanic rawness of Sicily, the baroque splendour of Puglia’s whitewashed masserie, the clifftop villages of the Amalfi Coast, the alpine grandeur of the Dolomites, and the watery magic of Venice.
 No other European country offers this range — and in every case, the scenery is effortlessly, unapologetically beautiful.